25 techniques for treating emotional trauma and PTSD

 Any intervention that makes a traumatic memory more like a memory of sensory experience will de-intensify it:

-- Normalize submodalities.
+• Normalize submodalities.
 Remove duplicate examples.
 Categorize multiple examples into types, and discard all but one or two from each category.
+(Steve Andreas’s book Transforming Your Self: Becoming Who You Want to Be describes an elegant way to do these steps using databases.)
 Adjust submodalities to those of an ordinary memory, perhaps by mapping across from a non-traumatic experience.
 Add deleted content back into the memory.

 E. Change the meaning of the experience

-- Have the client experience the event from various physical locations.
-Examples: the Comprehensive Memory Cleanup process from Thought Pattern Management; the Defining Moments pattern recently developed by Jan Saeger.
+• Have the client experience the event from various physical locations.
+Examples: the Comprehensive Memory Cleanup process from Thought Pattern Management; the Defining Moments pattern developed by Jan Saeger.

-- Expand the scope of time.
-The Comprehensive Memory Cleanup has the client experience events from various times in the future.
-Past life regression might not change the trauma itself, but can make it seem irrelevant in the context of many lifetimes.
+• Expand the scope of time.
+Jan Saeger’s Comprehensive Memory Cleanup has the client experience events from various times in the future.
+Likewise, life regression might not change the trauma itself, but can make it seem irrelevant in the context of many lifetimes.

-- Have the client pay attention to the trauma and the present moment simultaneously.
+• Have the client pay attention to the trauma and the present moment simultaneously.
 The new information from the present tends to interrupt and update the trauma’s past-only focus.
 In the Emotional Freedom Technique (EFT), the client taps their body in present time while recalling the trauma, adding a new physical sensation.
-Stating the problem in the format “Even though I feel angry with Dorothy, I deeply and profoundly accept myself” while they tap also creates an implicit meta-position.
+Having the client state the problem in the format “Even though I feel scared of Dorothy, I deeply and profoundly accept myself” while they tap also creates an implicit meta-position.
 Rather than focus on the past-based feeling of the trauma, they focus on accepting the trauma now.

 Utilizing trauma treatments